 (Left) Lobelia.
 This flower has an unusual blue.
 (Right) Calathea Zebrina, also known as a Zebra Plant.
-I believe it is also called a Rattlesnake plant, and judging by the coils of the flowers it does look like a curled up snake.
+I believe it is also called a Rattlesnake plant, and judging by the coils in the centre it does look like a curled up snake.
 These flowers grow out of the ground and not off the plant.
 If you are not looking for the flowers, you will miss them.
-One has to get down and move the leaves to see the flowers coming out of the ground.
+One has to get down, underneath the leaves, to see the flowers.

-This (above) is what you encounter with macro photography.
-I took this pic, and only noticed the aphids on the roses when I downloaded the pic onto my computer.
-I was surprised as the flowers looked healthy, and I never thought they were bug infected.
-Notice how many bugs there are!
+This is what you discover with macro photography.
+I only noticed the aphids on these roses when I downloaded the pic onto my computer.
+I was surprised as the flowers looked healthy.
 If you are growing roses, it is a good idea to check them regularly.

-The Gazania is a striking flower, the stripes on the leaves give the flower a vibrancy like no other.
+The Gazania is a striking flower.
+The stripes on the petals give the flower a vibrancy like no other.
 Even when the flower is still in the opening stages, they are great to photograph.

-Notice the bee, laden with pollen on the Silk Floss flower (above left).
+Notice the bee, laden with pollen on the Silk Floss flower.
 When I took this pic, I was standing under the tree, which was covered with the most beautiful flowers.
 The bees were having a royal feast!
-The Bulbine (centre) is a succulent herb and the juice of its leaves are great to rub on insect bites.
-The last pic is a Petunia, a very abstract pic.
+The Bulbine (centre) is a succulent herb, and the juice of its leaves are great to rub on insect bites.
+The last pic is an abstract of a Petunia.

 Here we have a Coral flower.
 This flower looks like alien fingers and has a striking red/orange hue.
 The photographed flower must be about ten times bigger than the flower itself.

 "The orchids, clivias, lilies, magnolia, and jade, Have all had their time to bloom.
-Their flowers of white, orange, and green Have begun to fade, the gardenia too, With its delicate perfume."
-Excerpt from my poem, My Piece of Paradise.
+Their flowers of white, orange, and green Have begun to fade, the gardenia too, With its delicate perfume. ~Caroline Street.
+My Piece of Paradise.